Josh Joplin: NarrowMoat

-In 2015, Blum, who by now had shed his musical pseudonym, founded the production company NarrowMoat.
+In 2015, Joplin founded the production company NarrowMoat.
 He has produced two independent films, About Colonia and The Murphys.
 About Colonia, directed by Eduardo Shlomo Velázquez, was screened and lauded with awards in the short film and Spanish-language categories at several international film festivals.

+NarrowMoat's most recent film, Boys Clap, Girls Dance, directed and animated by Dena Springer, was released June 28, 2022.
+It garnered nominations at several film festivals, including the Chicago Underground Film Festival.
+It won Best Animated Film at BIFF Sweden and was screened at the Cork International Film Festival and the Atlanta Film Festival.